kristiank139/Musicguessing/README.md

 ## Using this program:

-1. Enter a link or playlist link and download the files
+1. Enter a Youtube video link or playlist link and download the files
 2. After downloading, click "Play song" to start playing the songs
 3. While the song is playing, you should rename the file with the appropriate title.
 The title you set will be the title you have to guess.
 Do not put dots(.) or dashes(-) to the title.
 4. Now you can guess the current playing song.